gatsbyjs/gatsby/docs/docs/reference/cloud/quick-connect.md

 ---
 title: "Quick Connect"
-description: "Automatically configure your CMS integration on Gatsby Cloud using Quick Connect"
+description: "Learn how to automatically configure your CMS integration on Gatsby Cloud using Quick Connect"
 ---

 Quick Connect is a Gatsby Cloud feature that handles automatically configuring your content management system (CMS) integration.
 Quick Connect shows up in three places: